jason-fox/fox.jason.translate.xliff/README.md

         <source xml:lang="en" xml:space="preserve">Loves or pursues or desires to obtain pain of
             itself, because it is pain, but occasionally circumstances occur in which toil and pain can procure him some  great pleasure.
-To take a trivial example, <pc dataRefEnd="ed4e14" dataRefStart="sd4e14" fs:fs="b" id="d4e14"><mrk id="md4e14" translate="no" type="term">which
-            of us ever undertakes laborious physical exercise,</mrk></pc>except to obtain some advantage from it?
+To take a trivial example, <pc dataRefEnd="ed4e14" dataRefStart="sd4e14" fs:fs="b" id="d4e14">which of us ever undertakes laborious physical exercise</pc>except to obtain some advantage from it?
 But who has any right to find fault with a man who chooses to enjoy a pleasure that has no annoying consequences, or one who avoids a pain that produces no resultant pleasure?
         </source>
         <target xml:lang="la">
             Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do